pherkan/wheelchair-design-platform/documentation.md

 - 1 Big Powerbank
 - 10 male to male jumper wires
 - 1 vibration motor
-- 2 rgb LED's
+- 2 Neopixel LEDs
 - 2 condensators
-- 2 resistors of 350kΩ
+- 2 resistors of 470Ω

-### Assembling the wheelchair
+## 2 Assembling the wheelchair
-By using two pieces of plywood and applying these to the inside of the wheels, a space is created to add the Raspberry Pi, Arduino Mega and a powerbank.
-The feather is attached to the wheel with its separate powerbank.
-By using tie wraps and tape, these parts are added on the wheelchair.
+By using two pieces of plywood and applying these to the inside of the wheels, a space is created to add the Raspberry Pi, Arduino Mega and a big powerbank.
+The feather and a small powerbank are attached to a spoke of the wheel to detect the rotation.
+Use cable ties and tape to fix these components to the wheelchair.

-### Libraries
+## 3 Libraries
 The following libraries need to be installed in order to successfully run the code.
 In the code you can find the comments to what the code does and how it works.